mbucchia/OpenXR-Toolkit/index.md

 The following OpenXR ToolKit features have additional restrictions:

-+ Fixed foveated rendering is only supported with the following GPUs:
++ Fixed Foveated Rendering and Foveated Rendering are only supported with the following GPUs:
   + NVIDIA GeForce GTX 1600 series and RTX series, both DX11 and DX12.
-  + AMD RX 6000 series, with DX12 only.
+  + AMD RX 6000 series, with DX12 applications only.

++ Foveated Rendering with eye tracking is only supported with the following headsets:
+  + Varjo-brand devices.
+  + HP G2 Omnicept.
+  + Pimax-brand devices with Droolon eye tracking module.

 ## Limitations

 + This software was only extensively tested with Microsoft Flight Simulator 2020.
-+ It is also expected this software should work with most Steam games if they are using OpenXR (instead of Steam's OpenVR)
+  + It is also expected this software should work with most Steam games if they are using OpenXR (instead of Steam's OpenVR).
+  + It can be used with certain games through [OpenComposite-ACC](oc-acc).
 + If using with an HTC Vive Pro 2 or Cosmos, please select SteamVR as your OpenXR runtime.
-+ Fixed Foveated Rendering in Microsoft Flight Simulator only works when TAA is enabled with a render scale of 100%.
++ Fixed Foveated Rendering in Microsoft Flight Simulator only works when TAA is enabled with a render scale of at least 51%.
 + Fixed Foveated Rendering in Microsoft Flight Simulator is incorrectly applied in the main menu, resulting in blurry menu windows.
-+ Fixed Foveated Rendering does not work with War Thunder at this time, and it causes some lighting issues.
 + The menu does not display correctly on Pimax headsets.
-+ Reshade is not supported.
++ The OpenXR Toolkit is incompatble with ReShade.
 + See the [open bugs](https://github.com/mbucchia/OpenXR-Toolkit/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 For future plans, see the [Roadmap](roadmap).